Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: Preliminaries

 Let $(M^{2n+2},g,J)$ be a complete, non-compact K\"ahler manifold of real dimension $2n+2$, $n\geqslant 1$.
 We denote by $\nabla$ its Levi-Civita connection.
 We recall that $(M,g,J)$ is K\"ahler if the almost complex structure $J$ is parallel and satisfies $g(JX,JY) = g(X,Y)$ for all tangent vectors $X$ and $Y$.
 The Riemann curvature tensor $R$ is defined by

 By abuse of notation, its four times covariant version is still denoted by $R$, that is $R(X,Y,Z,T) = g(R(X,Y)Z,T)$.
-Please note that our convention is that of \cites{gallot_riemannian_2004,besse_einstein_2007}, which is opposite to that of \cites{do_carmo_riemannian_1992,lee_introduction_2019}.
-In that case, the sectional curvature of a linear plane $P$ with orthonormal basis $\{X,Y\}$ is $\sec (P) = \sec(X,Y)=R(X,Y,X,Y)$ and the holomorphic sectional curvature is given by $R(X,JX,X,JX)$.
+Please note that our convention is that of \cite{besse_einstein_2007,gallot_riemannian_2004}, which is opposite to that of \cite{do_carmo_riemannian_1992,lee_introduction_2019}.
+In our case, the sectional curvature of a linear plane $P$ with orthonormal basis $\{X,Y\}$ is $\sec (P) = \sec(X,Y)=R(X,Y,X,Y)$ and the holomorphic sectional curvature is given by $R(X,JX,X,JX)$.

 Let $K\subset M$ be a compact codimension $0$ submanifold with hypersurface boundary $\dK$ oriented by a unit normal $\nu$.
 The associated outward normal exponential map $E\colon \R_+ \times \dK \to M$ is defined by $E(r,p) = \gamma_p(r)$, where $\gamma_p$ is the unit speed geodesic with initial data $\gamma_p(0) = 0$ and $\gamma_p'(0) = \nu(p)$.
 Following \cite{bahuaud_holder_2008}, the submanifold $K$ is called an \textit{essential subset} if $\dK$ is convex with respect to $\nu$, meaning that its shape operator is non-negative, and if $E\colon \R_+ \times \dK \to \bar{M\setminus K}$ is a diffeomorphism.
-In that case, the visual boundary of $(M,g)$ is homeomorphic to $\dK$.
-If $K$ is totally convex and if the sectional curvature outside of $K$ is negative, then $K$ is an essential subset (see {\cite{bahuaud_holder_2008}*{Theorem 3.1}}).
+If $K$ is totally convex and if the sectional curvature outside of $K$ is negative, then $K$ is an essential subset (see {\cite[Theorem 3.1]{bahuaud_holder_2008}}).
+Moreover, the visual boundary of $(M,g)$ is homeomorphic to the boundary of $K$.

 Assume that $K\subset M$ is an essential subset.
 The \textit{radial vector field} $\delr$ is the vector field on $\bar{M\setminus K}$ defined by $\delr(\gamma_p(r)) = E(r,p)_*\frac{\dx}{\dx r}= \gamma_p'(r)$.
 A tensor defined on $\bar{M\setminus K}$ is said to be \textit{radially parallel} if its covariant derivative in the $\delr$ direction vanishes.
 Since $(\gamma_p)_{p\in \dK}$ are geodesics, $\delr$ is radially parallel.
 The shape operator $S$ and the Jacobi operator $R_{\delr}$ are the fields of symmetric endomorphisms defined by $SX = \nabla_X\delr$ and $R_{\delr}X = R(\delr,X)\delr$.
 They are related by the Riccati equation